- Introducing Overdrive. To access our collection of ebooks for downloading to your Nook, Kindle or other portable device, please use this link

 - Theology classes, use this link for the New American Bible.

 - Class pages are located at libguides, you can reach the main page here

-For access from the School network simply click on the links below.
-Home access requires a user name and password for each database.
+For access from the school network, simply click on the links below.
+Home access requires a username and password for each database.
 You may obtain this information from the library desk.
-Simply look for a pamphlet entitled A Brief Reference Guide which has all the necessary information or ask Mrs Gates if you are having trouble using them.
+Simply look for a pamphlet entitled A Brief Reference Guide, which has all the necessary information.
+Ask Mrs Gates if you are having trouble using them.

 - ABC-CLIO Databases -These databases are mainly historical covering World History and Geography, American Government, Geography and History.